otrv4/otrv4/otrv4.md

 Some networks may have a `maximum message size` that is too small to contain an encoded OTR message.
 In that event, the sender may choose to split the message into a number of fragments.
-This section describes the format of the fragments.
+This section describes the format for the fragments.

 OTRv4 has the same message fragmentation as OTRv3 without compatibility with version 2.
-This means that fragmentation is performed in OTRv4 in the same way as specified in OTRv3: the format is the same so you will have to wait for reassembly to finalize, to deal with a message.
+This means that fragmentation is performed in OTRv4 in the same way as specified in OTRv3: the format is the same but, in order to deal with the message, reassemble should finish.

-(TODO: the above paragraph should be rewritten in form formal language)

 All OTRv4 clients must be able to assemble received fragments, but performing fragmentation on outgoing messages is optional.